sonnerberg/website/content/guide/kom-igang-med-objektorienterad-programmering-i-php/215_komposition-med-en-tarningshand.md

     /**
      * Constructor to initiate the dicehand with a number of dices.
      *
-     * @param int sides Number of dices to create, defaults to five.
+     * @param int $dices Number of dices to create, defaults to five.
      */
     public function __construct(int $dices = 5)
     {